 You can hang it from a door or shower and it can be stored away easily when you return from a trip.
 And bonus, the lining is water-resistant, along with waterproof compartments to keep out anything that could leak.

-As one of our readers’ favorite toiletry bags, it contains four compartments to keep your essential beauty products organized and in place, saving you the chore of uprooting everything just to find your toothbrush.
-The bag has the option to expand, giving you an inch of extra storage space, too!
+As one of our readers’ favorite toiletry bags, it contains compartments to keep your essential beauty products organized and in place, saving you the chore of uprooting everything just to find your toothbrush.
+The bag has five elastic mesh pockets, a removable hanger hook, and elastic loops to hold brushes and razors.

-The Bagail is a flat toiletry bag made of durable nylon and had multiple mesh compartments for ultimate organization and is only 2.75” thick!
+The Bago is a flat hanging toiletry bag made of durable and lightweight Rip-Stop Honeycomb waterproof fabric and has multiple mesh compartments for ultimate organization!

-The large capacity means it’ll be easy to hold all your essentials and it has a handle and hanging hook.
+With its nearly endless pockets and compartments, it’ll easily hold all your essentials and it has a handle and hanging hook.
 Excellent addition to your packing needs!